rowgregory/ai-keyword-extractor/README.md

 # AI Keyword Extractor

 This is a web application that uses natural language processing techniques to extract important keywords from a given text.
-It is built using React and Node.js, and it can be deployed to GitHub Pages.
+It is built using React and and Open AI Completions API.

 ## Usage